-Privitar NOVLT:

-A feature of the Privitar Data Provisioning Platform that applies consistent tokenization without a token vault.
+Privitar NOVLT is a feature of the Privitar Modern Data Provisioning Platform that applies consistent tokenization without a token vault.
 NOVLT allows for data linkability across regions.
 NOVLT also offers faster throughput and less latency than most vaulted solutions.

 6.8.1.
 When to Use a Token Vault or Privitar NOVLT